Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Introduction

 \subsection{Information Freshness}

 Fresh information is important in many modern information and control systems, particularly those used to support remote monitoring, industrial automation, and IoT applications.
 The concept of age of information (AoI) was first proposed as a metric of information freshness in 2011-12 \cite{AoI_originalpaper,AoI_2011}, and it has since attracted increasing attention.
 AoI measures the time elapsed since the generation of the latest packet delivered to the receiver.
-Many efforts have been devoted to designing minimum-AoI communication systems \cite{AoIdesign2017,AoIdesign_Kadota2019,AoIdesign_henry2020,AoIdesign_sunyin2019,AoI2016Costa}.
+Many efforts have been devoted to designing minimum-AoI communication systems \cite{AoIdesign2017,Kadota2018TON,AoIdesign_henry2020,AoIdesign_sunyin2019,AoI2016Costa}.
 These investigations showed that using AoI as the performance metric would result in different system designs than using the traditional metrics of throughput and delay.

-An underlying assumption of AoI is that the quality of information decreases monotonically with time.
-However, the relationship between ``quality'' and ``age'' depends on the particular application.
-The extent to which the last updated information is useful depends on how the underlying process evolves with time.
-For example, in a remote monitoring system, if the reading of a sensing meter is unlikely to change much since the last reading, then the last reading will still be very useful, and there is no need to schedule a new reading.
-On the other hand, if the reading of a sensing meter is likely to have changed much since the last reading, then the last reading may not be useful, and there is a more urgent need to schedule a new reading.
-From this point of view, Shannon's metric for measuring uncertainty, i.e., entropy \cite{Cover_IT}, is the most fundamental way to measure how much we do not know about the latest source data in the absence of new information.
+AoI assumes that the quality of information decreases with time in a way that is independent of the value of the last observation.
+In practice, given different initial states of a system, information quality may evolve with time in different ways.
+Consequently, how fast the last observation becomes outdated depends on the observed value.
+For example, consider a remote monitoring system with a discrete-time Markov process being observed.
+Assume that the Markov process has two states, say $0$ and $1$, and the state transition probabilities are $P[0|1]=0.3$ and $P[1|0]=1$.
+The transition probabilities are known to the monitor.
+If the monitor observes at time $t$ that the state of the process is $0$, then there is no need to schedule a new observation at time $t+1$ because the state of time $t+1$ must be $1$.
+In contrast, if the monitor observes at time $t$ that the state of the process is $1$, a new observation at time $t+1$ will help to reduce the uncertainty of the new state.
+From the view of information theory, Shannon's metric for measuring uncertainty, i.e., entropy \cite{Cover_IT}, is the most fundamental way to measure how much we do not know about the latest source data in the absence of new information.
+The larger uncertainty of an old observation, the less ``useful information" it contains, hence the more urgent we need a new observation.
 Motivated by this, we propose using the uncertainty of information (UoI) as a metric of information freshness and explore the optimal scheduling policy to minimize UoI.